kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ## Regression tests

-Regressions rests should ensure that Coreblocks is complaint with RiscV specification requirements.
-Tests contains assembler programs which tests whole RISC-V instruction set.
-We execute these programs in similar way as benchmarks.
+Regression tests should ensure that Coreblocks is complaint with RISC-V specification requirements.
+Tests include assembler programs that tests entire RISC-V instruction set.
+We execute these programs in a similar way to benchmarks.
-So as the first step we compile the programs to the binary format and then we run them on core simulated by Verilator and Cocotb.
+So, as a first step, we compile the programs to the binary format and then we run them on core simulated by Verilator and Cocotb.

 ### Regression tests manual execution